arnegue/PIC16F1825-RGBDriver/README.md

 As the programmer I used PICkit 3.

 # Example-Program #
-In oder to test it without typing one (rrr,ggg,bbb)-String each time or programming a simple loop, i copied a JAVA-Project from a color-chooser and each time another color was chosen, I sent the new RGB-String.
+In order to test it without typing one (rrr,ggg,bbb)-String each time or programming a simple loop, i copied a JAVA-Project from a color-chooser and each time another color was chosen, I sent the new RGB-String.
 See my other projects therefor.
+See [Serial Color Chooser](https://bitbucket.org/arnegue/serial-color-chooser/overview) for more details!

 # Futur programs #
 My primary aim for controlling this RGB-LED-Strip is, to change the color depending on the CPU-Temperature.
 This will be programmed later.
 Also another ide was to controll them depending on the music/beats running.